-Details of the evaluation process and criteria will be documented in the tender documentation.
-Once specified, the evaluation criteria and process must be followed.
+Details of the evaluation methodology, process and criteria will be documented in the invitation to offer documentation.
+Once specified, the evaluation methodology and criteria and process must be followed.

-The tender documentation is generally constructed to enable offers to be submitted in two distinct and separate files:
+The invitation to offer documentation is generally constructed to enable offers to be submitted in two distinct and separate files:

-- No-pricing schedules (containing information to evaluate gates 1 and 2)
+- Non-pricing schedules (containing information to evaluate gates 1 and 2)

 - Pricing schedules (containing the information to evaluate gate 3).

-The City follows a three gate evaluation process for the evaluation of tenders.
+The City generally follows a three gate evaluation process for the evaluation of tenders.

 Gate 1: Mandatory criteria

-These are formed, in terms of minimum specified requirements, to allow the evaluation team to filter out those submissions that do not conform to the mandatory requirements.
-Non-conforming offers (which don’t meet the mandatory criteria requirements) will not be further evaluated by the evaluation team as part of the evaluation process.
+These are formed, in terms of minimum specified requirements, to allow the City to filter out those submissions that do not conform to the mandatory requirements that are specified in the invitation to offer documentation.
+Non-conforming offers (which don’t meet the mandatory criteria requirements) will not be further evaluated by the evaluation team as part of gate 2 and 3.

-These are set to allow the evaluation team to assign a relative score out of 10 for each evaluated supplier offer, for each criterion set.
-Each scoring criterion also has a percentage weighting allocated to it to represent its relative importance and worth in the selection process.
-Scoring criteria focus on evaluating and determining whether the particular suppliers have the required capability to provide the required services, goods, ICT or works for the City.
-Only those offers who score sufficiently at this stage will move through to gate 3.
+These are formed to allow the City to select capable offers based on a combination of capability (83 per cent) and local business and industry preferential factors (17 per cent).
+The City will assign a relative score out of 10 for each capability criterion.
+Each scoring criterion also has a percentage weighting allocated to it to represent its relative importance and worth in the selection process (out of 100 per cent).
+Only those offers who score sufficiently in their capability at this stage will move through to gate 3.

 Gate 3: Value for money

-Only those submissions who move through from gate 2 will then be looked at in order to determine the best value pricing submissions received, including any negotiations.
+These are formed to allow the City to select the most advantageous offers based on a combination of a total cost of ownership assessment and the local business pricing advantage.
+Only those submissions that move through from Gate 2 will then be looked at in order to determine the best value pricing submissions received, including any negotiations.

-At the discretion of the Chief Procurement Officer, where it is believed to be advantageous to the success of the procurement initiative and included in the tender documentation, supplier briefings may be held as part of the tender process and will include all suppliers wishing to respond to a tender.
-The purpose of the supplier briefing is to present to potential suppliers information about the specifications, conditions of tendering and conditions of contracts and then provide the opportunity for attendees to ask further questions of clarification, which will be documented along with the responses and issued as an addendum, to the tender.
+At the discretion of the City, where included in the invitation to offer documentation, supplier briefings/site inspections may be held as part of the invitation to offer process and will include all suppliers wishing to respond to an offer.
+The purpose of the supplier briefing is to present to potential suppliers information about the specifications, conditions of offer and conditions of contracts and then provide the opportunity for attendees to ask further questions of clarification, which will be documented along with the responses and issued as addenda to all registered suppliers.

 These will be done by way of on addendum.
 All addendum will be forwarded to all tenderers by way of LGTenderbox.
 Where appropriate, the tender period may be extended when an addendum is issued at the discretion of the Chief Procurement Officer.
 All queries should be addressed only to the Contact Officer listed within the tender documentation.